 how do we choose the best paint for artists?

-Artists can't work without paint.
-It's our number one tool and selecting our paint is an important decision.
+Artists can't work without paint and selecting the best paint for artists is an important decision.

 two keys to the best paint for artists